Decatur Guardianship Attorney

 - Guardian.
 Sometimes called a conservator, the guardian cares for their ward.
 How much influence the guardian has over the ward's life depends on the ward's capacity.

 Ward.
 A ward is someone under a guardian's care.
-Wards are placed under
+Wards are placed under a guardian

 commonly placed in guardianships as wards include:

 - Orphans or children without parents.
 Until the child is old enough to care for themselves, the guardian fills a parental role in their life.